Main house (4 bedrooms):

 The house is just outside the small hilltop town of Citta della Pieve on the Tuscan/Umbrian border, just inside Umbria

-Citta della Pieve is a 10 minute drive, a lively town with three supermarkets, several bars and restaurants as well as hotels
+Citta della Pieve is a 15 minute drive, a lively town with a weekly market, three supermarkets, several bars and restaurants as well as hotels

 Siena, Rome or Florence are all within driving distance for day trips